khaitha/khaitha/README.md

 - 👋 Hi, I’m @khaitha
 - 👀 I’m interested in ...
 Learning more about software engineering, I have 0 experience
 - 🌱 I’m currently learning ...
-UNCC Computer Science - Sofware Engineering
+UNCC Computer Science - Ai
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 Discord:Krai#3993
 <!---